fabriziosalmi/lws/README.md

 ```

 > [!TIP]
-> ng resources can help optimize performance but may also increase resource consumption on your host
+> Scaling resources can help optimize performance but may also increase resource consumption on your host.

-.

 #### Create a snapshot of an LXC container
 ```bash